Originate/scalypher/README.md

 ```

 The main thing to note is that, if you would like to specify a node or relationship in a WHERE or RETURN
 expression, you need to retain a reference to it and use that when building your Cypher expressions.
+This
+eliminates the need to manually choose identifiers for your nodes/relationships/paths.

 ### Referencing The Path